-SH Transfer Students >> Page 7 Students from Italy, the East Coast move to SoCal; most choose to come here from word of mouth recommendations FEATURE Rails, ramps, steps - skateboard heaven MICHELLE SHEEN Turning, twisting and flipping before skidding to a stop, people take over parking structures or skate parks on their skateboards as a hobby and sport - one that is popular among the youth.
-Editor-in-Chief Particularly at Sunny Hills, students who typically don baggier clothing can be found surfing the cement jungle of the school late into the day.
+SH Transfer Students >> Page 7 Rails, ramps, steps - skateboard heaven MICHELLE SHEEN Editor-in-Chief Turning, twisting and flipping before skidding to a stop, people take over parking structures or skate parks on their skateboards as a hobby and sport - one that is popular among the youth.
+Particularly at Sunny Hills, students who typically don baggier clothing can be found surfing the cement jungle of the school late into the day.
 While all students, from freshmen to seniors, use the campus almost daily, some even use it on the weekends to spend time with friends while partaking in their shared hobby.
 "I think it's the way that the campus is built that makes it so popular," skateboarder senior Melissa Galvez said.
 "There are a lot of curbs you can use in order to do tricks, and the quad is also really popular - especially the stage area."
 Galvez's journey as a skateboarder started when she was 13 years old, when she picked up the sport; Although in the beginning she felt a little uncomfortable practicing in predominantly male settings, she grew used to it and now feels the support of the community.
 "It was weird at first because I saw male skateboarders everywhere I went, but they were all really nice and chill," she said.
-Because of her interest in the sport, Galvez watched the Olympic skateboarder as inspiration to get better and learn new tricks.
-"I thought it was amazing how they do so many extreme tricks, and [it made me] want to get to a point like that," Galvez said.
+Because of her interest in the sport, Galvez watched the Olympic skateboarder as inspiration to get better and learn new tricks "I thought it was amazing how they do so many extreme tricks, and [it made me] want to get to a point like that," Galvez said.
 Although she doesn't see herself pursuing skateboarding professionally, she More students have been coming to campus after school or on weekends to practice their stunts with their boards

-REBEKAH KIM theaccolade
+REBEKAH KIM

+| the

+accolade

 SH'S GOT TALENT [TOP LEFT]: Senior Joshua Kidwell glides his board.
 [ABOVE RIGHT]: Junior Memphis Bell-Cobb (right) works on a trick with his skateboard in the quad after school Sept.
 17.

 hopes to continue sharpening her skills.